badlogic/mariozechner.at/src/posts/2025-04-20-boxie/index.md

 **Table of Contents**
 %%toc%%

-At the end of July 2024, I embarked on a journy to learn electronics so I could build little gadgets for my son.
-In my [introductory post](/posts/2024-07-25-electronic-nights-1/) I described a few electronic toys he uses a lot, including the [Tonie Box](https://www.tonies.com/), a device that plays audiobooks and has a [huge library](https://www.tonie.io/books) of content.
+At the end of July 2024, I embarked on a journey to learn electronics so I could build little gadgets for my son.
+In my [introductory post](/posts/2024-07-25-electronic-nights-1/) I described a few electronic toys he uses frequently, including the [Tonie Box](https://www.tonies.com/), a device that plays audiobooks and has a [huge library](https://www.tonie.io/books) of content.
 The Tonie Box is great, until it isn't.
-As outlined in my original post, it has a bunch of deficencies.
-Back then, I did not think I would ever be in a position to build my own replacement.
+As outlined in my original post, it has several deficiencies.
+Back then, I didn't think I would ever be able to build my own replacement.

-Fast forward a few months, and I've learned enough electronics to actually build my son's own audio player.
-Here's the premilinary result:
+Fast forward a few months, and I've learned enough electronics to build my son's own audio player.
+Here's the preliminary result:

 <video src="./media/boxie_320.mp4" controls style="width:320px;height:auto;display:block;margin:0 auto;"></video>

 It's been in "prod" since January 2025.
 It's his daily driver, be it at the breakfast table or when going for stroll in his buggy.
 Yes, the volume control is backwards.
 Easy to fix in software.

 ## What I learned these past months
-Turns out it's easier than I thought.
-I had to pick up a few skills:
+It turned out to be easier than I thought.
+I had to pick up these skills:

 - Learn how to solder all kinds of components, including surface mounted components
 - Abandon Arduino and embrace the [ESP32 line of microcontrollers](https://www.espressif.com/en/products/socs/esp32), which are a million times more versatile, powerful and cheaper.